Asynchronous Modal FRP: Introduction

 This paper presents Async RaTT, a modal FRP language in the RaTT family \cite{bahr2019simply,rattusJFP,bahr2021diamonds}, designed for processing asynchronous input.
 A reactive program in Async RaTT reads signals from a set of \emph{input channels} and in response sends signals to a set of \emph{output channels}.
 In a GUI application, typical input channels would include the mouse position and keystroke events, while output channels could for example include the content of a text field or the colour of a text field.

-For each output channel $o$, the reactive program keeps track of the set $\theta$ of input channels on which $o$ depends.
+For each output channel $o$, the reactive program keeps track of the set $\theta$ of input channels on which $o$ depends (cf.\ \autoref{fig:dataflowA}).
 We refer to such a set $\theta$ of input channels as a \emph{clock}.
 When the signal on an input channel $\kappa$ is updated, only those output channels whose clock $\theta$ contains $\kappa$ will be updated.
 For example, the keystroke input channel might be in the clock for the text field content but not the text field colour.
-Since the program can dynamically change its internal dataflow graph, the clock associated with an output channel may change during execution and so is not known at compile time.
+Since the program can dynamically change its internal dataflow graph, the clock associated with an output channel may change during execution (cf.\ \autoref{fig:dataflowB}) and so is not known at compile time.
 For example, the text field might fall out of focus and thus not react to keystrokes any longer.
 We refer to the arrival of new data on an input channel in the clock $\theta$ as a \emph{tick} on clock $\theta$.

 Async RaTT has a modal operator $\Box$ used to classify stable data, as well as two new modalities: $\DelayE$ for asynchronous delays and $\DelayA$ for a delay on the global clock.
 A value of type $\DelayE A$ is a pair consisting of a clock $\theta$ and a computation that can be executed to return data of type $A$ on the first tick on $\theta$.
 The type $\DelayE A$ can therefore be thought of as an existential type.
+The clocks of output channels, as illustrated in \autoref{fig:dataflow}, are stored in the first component of this existential type.
 Our notion of signal is encoded in types as a recursive type $\Sig\,A \iso A \times \DelayE \Sig\,A$.
-That means, the clock associated with the tail of a signal may change from one step to the next.
+That means, the clock associated with the tail of a signal may change from one step to the next, allowing for dynamic updates of clocks associated with output channels as in \autoref{fig:dataflow}.

 Unlike the synchronous $\Delay$, the asynchronous $\DelayE$ does not have an applicative action of type $\DelayE(A \to B) \to \DelayE A \to \DelayE B$ because the delayed function and the delayed input may not arrive at the same time, and to avoid space leaks, Async RaTT does not allow the first input to be stored until the second input arrives.
 Instead, Async RaTT synchronises delayed data using an operator